aw1cks/sloth/README.md

  - An ISO containing cloud-init config is created (`seed.iso`)
  - A golden image is created using `mkosi` (`archlinux.img`)
  - The cloud-init config from `seed.iso` is used at first boot
+ - For bare-metal, an arch ISO is generated which can be copied to a USB stick, which will automatically `dd` the image to the specified disk
  - The provisioning script is run, which runs `ansible` on the machine against itself

 To use this, place your ansible config under `ansible/` and cloud-init files under `cloud-init/`.